AUSTIN, Texas — Despite its catchy name, cedar fever doesn't actually cause its victims to have a fever.

 The clinic also said the pollen granules can travel hundreds of miles and that after being inhaled, the allergic reaction starts to affect the individual.
 December, January and February are the times when pollination is heaviest, according to the clinic.

-According to KVUE meteorologists, the cedar pollen levels have been slowly climbing over the past several days.
+According to KVUE meteorologists, the cedar pollen levels have begun to slowly climb.

 PEOPLE ARE ALSO READING: